ian-cho/data-prep-kit/README.md

 together to run a data prep pipeline for an end to end use case like fine tuning a model or building a RAG application.
 This [notebook](examples/notebooks/fine%20tuning/code/sample-notebook.ipynb) gives an example of how to build an end to end data prep pipeline for fine tuning for code LLMs.
-Similarly, this [notebook](examples/notebooks/fine%20tuning/language/demo_with_launcher.ipynb) is a fine tuning example of an end-to-end sample data pipeline designed for processing language datasets.
 You can also explore how to build a RAG pipeline [here](examples/notebooks/rag).

 ### Current list of transforms